 What conditions can IMS therapy treat?

 IMS therapy is an incredibly effective treatment used to relieve all sorts of issues including chronic pain, which may be difficult to diagnose.
-Our patients may have had x-rays, CT scans, or other tests performed with no sign of a problem.
+Our clients may have had x-rays, CT scans, or other tests performed with no sign of a problem.
 They often find that our IMS treatment is the only thing that provides pain relief.

 Wondering if IMS therapy is right for your painful condition or injury?
 Contact us today and our team will be happy to help!

-Intramuscular Stimulation (IMS) vs Acupuncture
+IMS vs Acupuncture

 For more information on IMS vs Acupuncture, visit our blog to learn more.